HelenaLykstoft/OLA_Trailer_SysInt/README.md

 This diagram shows the finalizement of the payment process.
 In this case, we have a opportunity.
 The user is getting offered to insure the trailer, and if the user accepts, the trailer is insured and the process proceeds.
 If he doesnt accept, then the process just proceeds without insurance.
 The rent information is sent to the trailer location, and then the confirmation gets sent.
 After that, the trailer is rented.

-#### Long term booking process
+#### Long term renting process
-If it is a long term trailer rent, then the whole process is sent to the external long term booking system, as shown below:
+If it is a long term trailer rent, then the whole process is sent to the external long term renting system, as shown below:

 ![alttxt](Images/ExternalTrailerLongtermBooking.png)